khalil-poole/osTicket-post-installation/README.md

 Click "Save Changes" and let's go to the next step.

-<h3>Configure Departments (Ticket Visibility, Help Desk vs SysAdmins, vs Networking)</h3>
+<h3>Configure Departments</h3>

-Think of Departments as ticket visibility for certain employees.
+Think of Departments as ticket visibility for certain employees within the IT field.

 Admin Panel -> Agents -> Departments